brunoocastro/small_size_league_expert/bot_explanation.md

 ### How to use:
 - Use /ask to ask a question.
   - The question should be related to RoboCup Small Size League.
-- Use /contact to contact the admin.
-- Use /feedback to give feedback.